-The Company's financial instruments include cash, amounts receivable, accounts payable and loans payable.
-Cash is classified as FVTPL.
+The Company's financial instruments include cash and cash equivalents, amounts receivable, accounts payable and loans payable.
+Cash and cash equivalents are classified as FVTPL.
 Amounts receivable is classified as measured at amortized cost.
 Accounts payable and loans payable are classified as measured at amortized cost.
 The carrying values of these instruments approximate their fair values due to the relatively short periods to maturity.